adrianiainlam/facial-landmarks-for-cubism/README.md

 issues or pull requests on GitHub, or send questions or patches to me (see my email address above) if you prefer email.
 Thanks :)

+Special thanks to GitHub user @Arkueid for adding Windows support!